fgremper/CloudStudio/Documents/WorkLog.md

 * make the server fetch origin (either directly by including client features or using "standalone" plugin [make user origin?!])
 * send more branch level information
 * find out where all users in a branch stand in relation to the origin
+* pick one of two diff libraries and build side by side diff
+* regularily fetch origin, general working with origin
+* branch view
+* see if the instability thing over long runtime still exists since changes to the db connection pool etc.
+* remake a lot of the gui so it looks nice
+* prepare presentation
+* fix some bugs that crash over time (origin updater, uncommitted files from the local plugin)
+* verify correctness of file compare sql when comparing to different branch
+* package as jar, test everything with a repo on github

 ('TODO' as well as 'Done' is incomplete, because I forget to write stuff down here ~~a lot~~ sometimes, sorry!
 Trying to do it, though!)